candyapplecorn/lokey/README.md

 * User Profiles + NavBar (1 day)
   + User profile page will display interests.
-  + NavBar should be created that links to the appropriate scene.
+  + NavBar should be created with links to the appropriate scenes.

 ## Phase Three: Functional Components